renproject/renvm-tracker/README.md

 You can request multiple snapshots in a single request by using labels (see the label `snapshot1` below).

+The `fees` field is only available for snapshots from August 2021 onwards.

 ```
 {
   snapshot1: Snapshot(timestamp: "1627300267") {